chieutrann/VSinfo_ex3/README.md

 ## AI Assistance Disclosure

 This project was developed with assistance from:
-- GitHub Copilot: Code suggestions and boilerplate
+- GitHub Copilot: Code suggestions
 - Claude (Anthropic): Design patterns and documentation

 All AI-generated code was reviewed, tested, and customized for this specific assignment.